bryanozora/bike_rental/readme.md

+## 📚 Academic Context

+This project was developed as part of a college assignment at Petra Christian University for the course on Information System Design and Analysis.
+It demonstrates the practical application of CRUD operations, role-based access, and database-driven web development.

+---

 # 🚲 Bike Rental Management System

 A web-based application designed to streamline the management of electric bike (e-bike) rentals.
 This system facilitates efficient handling of e-bike stations, rental transactions, and user interactions, providing a seamless experience for both administrators and customers.